Health Administration - Program Structure

 - Homework and Related Studies: On average, expect 3-4 hours of home work for every hour spent in class.
 Students are expected to spend 15 to 20 hours each week acquiring information from textbooks and work-related assignments.

 Why does this format work?

-Three factors make it possible for the program to function effectively a time-shortened format: (a) the common goal orientation of the students; (b) the cohesiveness and continuity of the cohort structure, and (c) the participative, androgogical teaching methodology which assumes the students are self-directed, goal oriented, and interested in applied learning.
+Three factors make it possible for the program to function effectively as a time-shortened format: (a) the common goal orientation of the students; (b) the cohesiveness and continuity of the cohort structure, and (c) the participative, androgogical teaching methodology which assumes the students are self-directed, goal oriented, and interested in applied learning.